 Federal regulations (FERPA, the Family Educational Right to Privacy Act) prevent us from speaking to your parents.
 If your parent wants to talk to your teacher about you, you must be present and give your permission for the instructor to speak to your parent.
-Dual Enrollment coordinators are allowed to discuss your academic and disciplinary records with your high school counselor.
+Move On When Ready coordinators are allowed to discuss your academic and disciplinary records with your high school counselor.

 What about accommodations for disabilities?

 If you have a documented disability and need extended time on tests or other accommodations, visit the Center for Disability Services on your campus.
 Please make an appointment with the CDS coordinator to discuss your situation.
 It is your responsibility to obtain the help for which you are eligible.
 The accommodations for disabilities are different for college students than for high school students.
-Dual Enrollment students are treated under college regulations.
+Move On When Ready students are treated under college regulations.

 Can I take classes online?

-Yes, however, online classes are NOT recommended for Joint Enrollment students.
+Yes, however, online classes are NOT recommended for Move On When Ready students.
 You must be a highly motivated learner and love sitting in front of your computer to be a successful online learner.
 Don’t think it is going to be easy!
 There is still a schedule that must be adhered to and specific assignment dates that must be met.

 Do I have to come to Orientation?

-All students must complete orientation either as part of the New Student Orientation on each campus or with their Dual Enrollment Coordinator; this can be either an online or face-to-face orientation.
-The orientation will familiarize you with the requirements for ACCEL (to get your courses paid for with HOPE funds), academic expectations, privacy of college records (parents do not have open access to records of their students enrolled in college courses), as well as a variety of other information designed to improve your experience as a first-time college student.
+All students must complete a face to face orientation with their Move On When Ready Coordinator.
+The orientation will familiarize you with the requirements for MOWR (to get your courses paid for with MOWR funds), academic expectations, privacy of college records (parents do not have open access to records of their students enrolled in college courses), as well as a variety of other information designed to improve your experience as a first-time college student.

 Is GPC participating in Move-on-When-Ready?

-Yes, contact the DE coordinator on the most convenient campus for further details.
-See the Move on When Ready Program with GPC.
+Yes, contact the MOWR coordinator on the most convenient campus for further details.

 What are the admission criteria for the Move-on-When-Ready program?